Chapter 6: In the Wilds by the Xap'yu

 To witness a land anticipating

-The Moyeganeni were tough people hammered to sturdiness by the strict care of nature.
-In the empire that had everything from forests to coasts, mountains to plains, and snow and sand, the Moyeganeni had decided to call their home those parts which were some of the driest.
-In a land where there was more dust in the air than moisture, they had for centuries given themselves to the spirit of exploration, living their whole life traversing the vast, inhospitable lands of Moyegan.
+The Moyeganeni were a tough people hammered to sturdiness by the strict care of nature.
+In an empire of forests and coasts, mountains and plains, and snow and sand, they had decided to dwell in those parts which had more dust in the air than moisture.
+For centuries, they had surrendered to the spirit of exploration, spending their lives in traverse across this vast, unwelcoming land they called home.

 But gone were those days of yore.
-Even if they refused to forfeit their toughness and their land, the Moyeganeni of today lived a very different life.
+Even though they refused to forfeit their toughness and their land, the Moyeganeni of today lived a very different life.
 Wandering the land was no longer the centre of their existence.
-Time had forced the collective crystallization of ideals and lifestyles among them into four different strands.
-Every Moyeganeni individual eventually identified as a part of these four ‘families’ of Moyegan.
-The only facet that remained the same was that only the hardiest of the hardy, the sharpest of the sharp, had the privilege to lead.
+Time had forced the collective crystallization of ideals and lifestyles among them into four different ‘families’ of Moyegan.
+The only facet of life that remained the same was the hardiest of the hardy, the sharpest of the sharp, having the privilege to lead.
+This could never change, for the Moyeganeni were as certain today as they had always been – only the strongest could endure the world and lead them towards fulfillment.
+Not for nothing had the strongest earned their respectful title of Zax’syilava Ziggoyeth.

-It was the perceived loss of this respect that caused a yawning, shivering Rraos Arroxath to contemplate the verity of his standing.
+It was a perceived loss of this respect that caused a yawning, shivering Rraos Arroxath to contemplate the verity of his standing.
 Would he still be considered one of the Zax’syilava Ziggoyeth?
-Was he being actually, subtly, thrown out from the folds of those illustrious few?
+Was he still a big Arroxath name?
+Or did his chance come at the cost of being subtly removed from the folds of the illustrious few?

-“Ugh, you buffoon,” he complained, “don’t you know anything at all?”
+“Ugh, you buffoon,” Rraos complained, “do you not know anything at all?”

 Jyevodirr laughed.
 Rraos groaned.

-“Listen well,” the older youth spoke again with a glance at R’vag, who was much further ahead of them, “because I’m not repeating again.”
+“Listen well,” the older youth spoke again with a glance at R’vag, who was much further ahead of them, “because I shall not be repeating again.”

 He paused, yawned, then rubbed his eyes before continuing.